How does the Primary Care Track differ from the categorical training program?

-While the Primary Care Track is designed to prepare residents for careers in primary care, some of our graduates have pursued specialty training in allergy, cardiology, endocrinology, gastroenterology, infectious diseases, oncology, and pulmonary medicine.
-Primary Care Track residents are equally competitive in fellowship matches compared to categorical program residents.
+While the Primary Care Track is designed to prepare residents for careers in primary care, some graduates have decided to pursue subspecialty training in allergy, cardiology, endocrinology, gastroenterology, infectious diseases, oncology, and pulmonary medicine.
+Primary Care Track residents are equally competitive as categorical program residents in fellowship matches.

 I am interested in underserved populations.
 What opportunities exist?

 Historically, Beth Israel Hospital was founded in order to provide care to underserved populations in Boston.
-Healthcare Associates, our hospital-based practice, cares for a wide variety of patients.
-Approximately 20% of housestaff patients are indigent.
+Healthcare Associates (HCA), our hospital-based practice, cares for a wide variety of patients.
 Several of our faculty are interested in health disparities and cross-cultural medicine.
-Residents may also work in continuity clinics or ambulatory block rotations in a range of community health centers.
-An elective in the Indian Health Service is available for those who would like experience in the US providing care in relatively resource-poor and remote settings.
+Residents may also work in continuity clinics or ambulatory block rotations in community health centers.
+In addition, an elective in the Indian Health Service is available.

 I am interested in women's health.
 What opportunities exist?

-The women's health practice within Healthcare Associates (HCA) opened in 2004 and is a model teaching practice.
+The women's health practice within HCA opened in 2004 and is a model teaching practice.
 As an added service, consultations focused on female sexual dysfunction, obesity, and disabled women are available within the practice.
-There is additional expertise and interest in women's health amongst HCA faculty based throughout the larger practice.
-Several other second continuity options focus on women's health.
-We have affiliations with student health centers in Boston and with female physicians in local practices.
-Women's health is an important component of the ambulatory curriculum.
-We offer elective experiences in gynecology, bone and mineral metabolism, breast diseases, gynecology, and urology.
-We also have an affiliation with Planned Parenthood.
+We have affiliations with student health centers in Boston.
+We also offer elective experiences in gynecology, bone and mineral metabolism, breast diseases, gynecology, and urology.
+In addition, we have an affiliation with Planned Parenthood.

 I am interested in Latino health.
 What opportunities exist?

-We have several Latino faculty who receive many referrals and can direct patients into practices of interested residents.
-Residents may work with these preceptors for the entirety of their training.
-Many of these faculty are also interested more generally in cross-cultural medicine.
+We have several Latino faculty who receive referrals and can direct patients into the practices of interested residents.
+Residents may work with these preceptors during their outpatient training.
+Many faculty are interested more generally in cross-cultural medicine.
 Two affiliated continuity practice sites (Dimock Community Health Center and Medical Care Center North in Chelsea) have substantial Latino populations.